 BS in Logistics & Supply Chain Management: Degree Overview

 A logistics and supply chain management curriculum combines a core of business courses with discipline-specific courses in logistics and supply chain management topics.
-A typical B.S. degree program includes courses like:
+A typical B.S. degree program includes courses such as:

 - Financial analysis